 One problem occurred during construction with existing maple trees along the new driveway.
 Excess compacted soil was mounded too deeply over the root flare, in one case causing the death of the tree.
 We used our air spade to remediate this situation and built a stone retaining well around several trees to keep the root flare at the proper depth.

-Pumpkin Brook continues to maintain this property with biweekly visits.
+Pumpkin Brook continues to maintain this property with monthly visits.